shredthaGNAR/list-of-my-starred-repos/README.md

 * [DanielDe/TabRearranger](https://github.com/DanielDe/TabRearranger): Chrome extension to rearrange tabs and move them between windows using keyboard shortcuts
 * [tim-we/tabs-aside](https://github.com/tim-we/tabs-aside): A session/tab manager web extension for Firefox based on the Microsoft Edge feature.
 * [jingyu9575/tabs-to-bookmark-groups](https://github.com/jingyu9575/tabs-to-bookmark-groups): (Work in progress) Firefox extension to save the tabs to a bookmark group and switch between different groups.
+* [deniszanin/tabs2text](https://github.com/deniszanin/tabs2text): Tabs2Text is a Firefox extension to export all your opened tabs to a text file.
 * [AnyMinorDeerPanda/tabsaver](https://github.com/AnyMinorDeerPanda/tabsaver): Allows you to easily save all of your tabs for later use, reducing clutter
 * [Reeywhaar/tabsaver](https://github.com/Reeywhaar/tabsaver): WebExtension to manage tabs
 * [axcore/tartube](https://github.com/axcore/tartube): A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3